-Very much tied into the same concepts is Bach cantata BWV 39.
-Here the plea for generosity in feeding the hungry is emphasized rather than the search for personal salvation, which is perhaps the dominant motive of the parable of Dives and Lazarus.
+Today’s cantata, Brich dem Hungrigen dein Brot, exhorts the theme of loving one’s neighbor, allied with the parable of the rich man who, should he share that which he has with the less fortunate, will ensure his own grace in the eyes of the Lord.
+The plea for generosity in feeding the hungry is emphasized in the text of the opening chorus from today’s Hebrew Bible reading Isaiah 58: 7-8.
 Like many of the cantatas from Bach's third Leipzig cycle, the huge opening chorus dominates the work.
 The short notes from the recorders, oboes and strings can either be read to represent the breaking of the bread or, more compellingly, the teardrops of the hungry.
-In any case the orchestra is a stunning brackdrop for what is at the beginning a deeply felt and emotional fugue and later on an energetic call to arms.
+In any case the orchestra is a stunning backdrop for what is at the beginning a deeply felt and emotional fugue and later on an energetic call to arms.